SVDwebtech/htmlInterviewQuestions028/htmlInterviewQuestions.md

     <dl></dl>
   ```
   arrange terms in the way in which they are arranged in a dictionary.
 It means it is used to group terms and descriptions.

+## What is the role of DOCTYPE in HTML?
+* All HTML pages (HTML5 included) need to have their document type declared in the first line of code.
+It is a special tag in HTML which is always written at the top of the HTML document, i.e. at the start of the HTML template.
+To do this use the following DOCTYPE declaration:
+    ```html
+    <!DOCTYPE html>
+    ```
+*  The
+    ```html
+    <!DOCTYPE html>
+    ```
+    declaration is not an HTML tag.

+* It instructs the browser how to interpret the document by indicating what type and version of markup language is used.
+The browser will not be able to identify that it is an HTML document and HTML 5 tags do not function properly if the <!DOCTYPE html> declaration is not used.